 Definition 11.5 (Levels) The levels (or the values) of a qualitative variable refer to the names of the distinct categories.

-Example 11.5 (Qualitative data) 'Brand of mobile phone' is a qualitative variable.
-Many levels are possible (that is, many possible brands), but these could be simplified by defining the levels as 'Huawei', 'Apple', 'Samsung', 'Google' and 'Other'.
+Example 11.6 (Qualitative data) 'Brand of mobile phone' is a qualitative variable.
+Many levels are possible (that is, many possible brands), but could be simplified by defining the levels as 'Apple', 'Samsung', 'Google' and 'Other'.

-What features of the data collected from the questions are similar?
+Here are two qualitative variables.
+What features of the data collected from the two questions are similar?
 What features are different?